 And your behaviors ultimately lead to the results in your life.

-So, when you refuse to change your unforgiving thoughts toward someone else, this choice eventually trickles down to the consequences you experience.
+When you refuse to change your unforgiving thoughts toward someone else, this choice can eventually trickle down to the financial consequences you experience.

 Those thoughts that keep ruminating in your mind, feeding your anger and pain, can affect your health, your relationships, your job performance, and yes – your finances.